H.R. 1276: To remove restrictions from a parcel of land in Paducah, Kentucky.

 2

-The restrictions covered by the bill come from the quitclaim deed from the United States to the City of Paducah, Kentucky, executed on April 27, 2012, and recorded in McCracken County in Deed Book 1229, pages 247 through 260.
+The restrictions come from the quitclaim deed the United States executed to the City of Paducah on April 27, 2012, when the federal government conveyed the former Army Reserve site to the city.

 3

-HR 1276 says the removable restrictions include easements, exceptions, reservations, terms, conditions, and covenants from the 2012 quitclaim deed, making the cleanup broader than just one narrow condition.
+The removable restrictions include easements, exceptions, reservations, terms, conditions, and covenants from the 2012 quitclaim deed — a full clearing of the deed's fine print, not just one narrow condition.

 4

-Even after the restrictions are removed, the City of Paducah is prohibited from transferring or selling the parcel to any entity other than the Oscar Cross Boys & Girls Club of Paducah.
+Even after the restrictions are removed, the City of Paducah is barred from transferring or selling the parcel to any entity other than the Oscar Cross Boys & Girls Club of Paducah.

 5

-If the City of Paducah transfers or sells the parcel to the Oscar Cross Boys & Girls Club of Paducah, the Club must offer to convey the land to the Secretary of the Interior without consideration before conveying it to any other entity.
+If the city transfers the parcel to the Oscar Cross Boys & Girls Club, the Club must offer to convey the land back to the Secretary of the Interior without consideration before passing it to any other entity.

 6

-The bill requires that any new use or development of the parcel remain compatible with public use or recreation purposes, preserving a public-facing standard even after deed restrictions are extinguished.
+The bill requires that any new use or development of the parcel remain compatible with public use or recreation purposes, even after the deed restrictions are extinguished.

 Who benefits from H.R.
 1276?

-Residents could benefit because any new use or development on the 3.62-acre parcel must remain compatible with public use or recreation purposes, limiting the chance of a purely private or unrelated project.
+Any new use of the parcel has to stay compatible with public use or recreation purposes, so the land can't be flipped to a purely private or unrelated project.

-The department gets a clear, congressionally directed process: remove restrictions from one defined parcel and retain a right to receive the land back without consideration before the Club could convey it to another entity.
+Interior gets a clear, congressionally directed task: remove the restrictions from one defined parcel and keep a right to receive the land back for free before the Club could convey it elsewhere.

 Who is affected by H.R.
 1276?

-The city would have more control over the land, but it also faces a strict limit: it cannot transfer or sell the parcel to anyone except the Oscar Cross Boys & Girls Club of Paducah.
+The city gains control over the land but faces a hard limit: it cannot transfer or sell the parcel to anyone except the Oscar Cross Boys & Girls Club of Paducah.

 Other potential buyers or nonprofit operators